 Our first build, The Autonomous House, was of thermally massive construction and we were very happy with how it performed over the five years that we lived there.
 The internal temperature remained fairly even (around 21C) for much of the year, only dropping to 17C in the coldest winter months, from mid Jan to Feb.
-However, with no draughts and cold spots, the house was comfortable even at that temperature.
+However, with no draughts and cold spots, the house was comfortable even at 17C.
 We designed it using the Passivhaus Planning Package - complex software into which you enter all of the construction details, as well as data about the location's climate.
-It then calculates how much energy will be needed to heat the house (the details can then be altered if necessary to end up with the desired low figure).
+It calculates how much energy will be needed to heat the house (the details can then be altered if necessary to end up with the desired low figure).

 We want to use the same method of construction for this house.
 It adds an extra level of quality control before, during and after the build; it also adds to the initial cost, unfortunately, but we'll have the satisfaction of knowing that the house is designed and built well, and is energy-efficient and a comfortable temperature all year round.

 The Portree Passivhaus will have a similar concrete core to our previous house, but this time the exterior will be clad in rubble stone, with key surfaces in stacked Caithness slate.
 We've chosen a turf roof, which should be less vulnerable to strong winds than slate or tile and will also help the house blend into its surroundings.